helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 Other Helidon Data repository interfaces declare entity operations that the JDBC provider does not generate.

-Application-defined parent interfaces can contribute annotated methods, including generic methods whose types the child resolves.
-Every inherited abstract method needs `@Jdbc.Statement`, and every parameter and mapped result must resolve to a concrete supported type.
+Application-defined parent interfaces can contribute annotated methods.
+They can also contribute generic methods whose types the child resolves.
+Every inherited abstract method must declare `@Jdbc.Statement`.
+Each parameter and mapped result must resolve to a concrete supported type.
+When more than one parent contributes a method, Data JDBC uses the most specific override.
+Compilation fails if unrelated parents declare conflicting JDBC or transaction annotations for the same method.

 ## Repository Methods